NickBot-dev/configure-ad/README.md

 - Create a Domain Admin User within the Domain
 - Join Client-1 Virtual Machine (VM) to the domain (mydomain.com)
 - Setup Remote Desktop for non-administrative users on the Client-1 VM
-- Create additional users and attempt to log into client-1 VM with one of the new users
+- Create additional Non-Administrative Users and attempt to log into Client-1 VM with one of the new users